 When Changi Airport station was opened on 8 February 2002, through services from Boon Lay commenced after the full opening, with alternate Eastbound trains terminating at either Pasir Ris or Changi Airport.
 Due to substantially lower demand on the Branch line as compared to Simei, Tampines and Pasir Ris, train services were reverted to a shuttle service between Tanah Merah and Changi Airport since July 2003.

-By 2017, Expo station will be an interchange station with the Downtown Line.
-It will remain as the Eastern terminus of the Downtown Line until the Downtown Line Extension to Simpang Bedok opens, scheduled for Year 2024.
+From 21 Oct 2017, Expo station will be an interchange station with the Downtown Line.
+It will remain as the Eastern terminus of the Downtown Line until the Downtown Line Extension to Sungei Bedok opens, scheduled for Year 2024.